Lit Nite at THE EXCHANGE

 Presented by Kaleidoscope School

-Skip the book club small talk.
-These aren't your average reading group meetings — they’re part seminar, part salon, part theatrical experience, and entirely engaging.
-Every fourth Thursday, Lit Nite gathers readers, thinkers, artists, and the intellectually curious for dramatic readings, historical context, close analysis, and the kind of wide-ranging conversation that spirals from literature into aesthetics, politics, philosophy, psychology, and the deeper mysteries of human experience.
+Great literature leaps off the page as music to your ears.
+Every fourth Thursday, Lit Nite brings stories, poems, and ideas to life through dramatic readings, historical context, close analysis, and the kind of wide-ranging conversation that spirals from literature into aesthetics, politics, philosophy, psychology, and the deeper mysteries of human experience.

 As always space is limited and we tend to sell out so sign up early before all seats are gone.